OpenMS/pyopenms-docs/docs/source/glossary.rst

     OpenMS API
         An interface that allows developers to use OpenMS core library classes and methods.

+    features
     feature
-        An LC-MS feature represents the combined isotopic mass traces of a detected chemical compound.
-The chromatographic peak shape of a feature is defined by the interaction of the analyte with the LC column.
-Each feature contains information on retention time, mass-to-charge ratio, intensity and overall quality.
+        An :term:`LC-MS` feature represents the combined isotopic mass traces of a detected chemical compound.
+        The chromatographic :term:`peak` shape of a feature is defined by the interaction of the analyte with the LC column.
+        Each feature contains information on :term:`retention time`, :term:`mass-to-charge` ratio, intensity and overall quality.
         OpenMS represents a feature using the class `Feature <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Feature.html>`_.

+    feature maps
     feature map
-        A feature map is a collection of features identified in a mass spectrum from a single experiment.
-One feature map can contain many features.
+        A feature map is a collection of :term:`features` identified in a :term:`mass spectrum` from a single experiment.
+        One feature map can contain many :term:`features`.
 OpenMS represents a feature map using the class `FeatureMap <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1FeatureMap.html>`_.

+    consensus features
     consensus feature
-        Features from replicate experiments with similar retention times and m/z values are linked and considered a consensus feature.
-A consensus feature contains information on the common retention time and m/z values as well as intensities for each sample.
+        Features from replicate experiments with similar retention times and :term:`m/z` values are linked and considered a consensus feature.
+        A consensus feature contains information on the common retention time and :term:`m/z` values as well as intensities for each sample.
 OpenMS represents a consensus feature using the class `ConsensusFeature <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusFeature.html>`_.

+    consensus maps
     consensus map
-        A consensus map is a collection of :term:`consensus features <consensus feature>` identified from mass spectra across replicate experiments.
-One consensus map can contain many consensus features.
+        A consensus map is a collection of :term:`consensus features` identified from mass :term:`spectra` across replicate experiments.
+        One consensus map can contain many consensus :term:`features`.
 OpenMS represents a consensus map using the class `ConsensusMap <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusMap.html>`_.

+    peaks
     peak
-        A single raw data point in a chromatogram or a mass spectrum.
-OpenMS represents a peak in a chromatogram using the class `ChromatogramPeak <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ChromatogramPeak.html>`_.
-OpenMS represents a single, one-dimensional peak in a mass spectrum using the class `PeakID <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Peak1D.html>`_.
+        Raw data point(s) in a :term:`chromatogram` or a :term:`mass spectrum`.
+OpenMS represents a :term:`peak`  in a :term:`chromatogram` using the class `ChromatogramPeak <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ChromatogramPeak.html>`_.

-    MSExperiment
-        An OpenMS class (:py:class:`~.MSExperiment`) used to represent a single :term:`MS` run. `Read the documentation for further information <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSExperiment.html>`_.
+        OpenMS represents a single, one-dimensional :term:`peak`  in a :term:`mass spectrum` using the class `PeakID <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Peak1D.html>`_.